SpaceRaccoonGameStudio/AdvancedLogicalChains/README.md

 # Advanced Logical Chains
-Do you need to create complex game logic?
-Then this plugin is made for you.
+Tired of the monotonous creation of entity binding logic?
+Constantly thinking about replication?
+Saving states?
+With our plugin you will forget about this.

-Forget about soft references, "actor picker", manual creation of links and other things - now this is a thing of the past.
+**Advanced Logic Chains is a plugin that combines several components to create complex logic based on event-like signals and states**

-**Create complex gameplay logic based on states and signals in a couple of clicks!**
+Spend your time making the game, not solving problems

 📺Trailer: [Click here to watch on YouTube](https://youtu.be/ORbq8y8v53c)